-October 8th or 15th: Actors Theatre of Louisville hosts a live reading of scenes from the stage adaptation of All the King’s Men and a Community Forum on journalism and politics.
+Actors Theatre of Louisville hosts a live "cuttings" read of the stage adaptation of All the King’s Men and a panel-led discussion on journalism and politics.

-October 9th or 16th: The University of Kentucky hosts a live reading of scenes from the stage adaptation of All the King's Men and a Community Forum on journalism and politics.
+Transylvania University hosts a live "cuttings" reading of the stage adaptation of All the King's Men and a panel-led discussion on journalism and politics.

 Kentucky Reads: All the King’s Men is part of the "Democracy and the Informed Citizen” Initiative, administered by the Federation of State Humanities Councils.
 The initiative seeks to deepen the public’s knowledge and appreciation of the vital connections between democracy, the humanities, journalism, and an informed citizenry.
 We thank the Andrew W. Mellon Foundation for their generous support of this initiative and the Pulitzer Prizes for their partnership.